Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Experimental Results

 Across all datasets, the observed $\Delta$F1 values are non-negative, indicating that \textbf{\textsc{Flare}} consistently maintains or improves performance relative to the intermediate \emph{BpT} stage.
 This stability verifies that the adaptive training dynamics of \textbf{\textsc{Flare}} adhere to the \textit{Do Not Harm} principle: the final model strengthens fairness and representation quality without introducing any degradation across clusters, folds, or subgroups.

 In the OhioT1DM dataset, several clusters show pronounced gains (e.g., Fold~3—Cluster~1: +44.65\%, Cluster~2: +38.81\%), indicating that the final-stage adaptation enhances generalization without sacrificing performance.
 For EDA, improvements are moderate yet consistent, demonstrating that even in already high-performing conditions, \textbf{\textsc{Flare}} refines decision boundaries and sustains comparable or improved accuracy (e.g., Fold~2—Cluster~0: +8.81\%, Fold~3—Cluster~0: +7.73\%).
 In the more heterogeneous IHS dataset, stable positive shifts (e.g., Fold~3—Cluster~0: +17.14\%) further demonstrate that the cluster-level adaptation sustains or improves accuracy within clusters, validating the do-no-harm objective.
+For Percept-R, \textbf{\textsc{Flare}} maintains non-negative changes across all fold-cluster pairs and produces substantial gains in multiple clusters, including Fold~1-Cluster~0 (+24.88\%), Fold~1-Cluster~1 (+23.74\%), and Fold~2-Cluster~2 (+11.22\%).